Tad the Lost Explorer and the Secret of King Midas: Voice cast

+Production

+Fountain of the lions of the Alhambra of Granada, where one of the scenes takes place.
+Telecinco Cinema proposed a sequel to the film.
+The director from Valladolid Enrique Gato, responsible for the film, continues to rely on the script written by Gorka Magallón, Javier Barreira, Jordi Gasull, Ignacio del Moral, and Neil Landau.

+In May 2013, during his visit to the Valladolid Book Fair, Gato took the opportunity to talk to the press about his upcoming projects.
+The creator of Tadeo, revealed that "the team of scriptwriters is in the pre-production phase."
+However, he explained that before Tadeo 2, he is preparing what will be his second feature film, Capture the Flag, which is scheduled for release in late 2014.

+The film was released in Spain on August 25, 2017.
+David Bisbal and Tini Stoessel perform the film's single, titled "Todo es posible."

+The symphonic soundtrack is composed and orchestrated by Zacarías M. de la Riva, who received a historic Goya nomination in 2013 for the music for Tad, the Lost Explorer, the first animated film to be nominated in this category.
+The soundtrack is by Tenerife-born composer and conductor Diego Navarro, and was performed by the Tenerife Symphony Orchestra.
+This composer was also the creator of the soundtrack for "Capture the Flag."

+As of March 2018, the film has grossed €19,932,203 and has been seen by 3,231,923 viewers in Spain.
+Abroad, the film grossed €1,968,077.

 Release

 The film had its world premiere at the Annecy International Animation Film Festival on 13 June 2017 and was theatrically released on 25 August 2017 in Spain by Paramount Pictures.
-It was also released in the UK on February 9, 2018.
+It was also released in the US on 1 December 2017, and in the UK on 9 February 2018.
 It had a worldwide gross of $35,704,046 against a budget of €9,000,000 ($10,872,270) making it a box office success.

 Reception

 Like the first film, the sequel received mostly negative reviews from few American critics and positive reviews in Spain, though both agreeing that it is an improvement to the predecessor, particularly for its visual aspects.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 29% based on 14 reviews.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 33% based on 15 reviews.

 The movie received controversy from Spanish lawyers, due to a scene in which the Mummy states that he was exiled from Paititi due to letting Tad go at the end of the events of the first film, but also due to having "A bad deal with [his] lawyer".
 Victoria Ortega, president of the General Council of Spanish Lawyers, wrote an open letter to Enrique Gato stating she understands said line was not written with bad intentions, but rather ignorance.